-This guide looks at the kind of businesses SEPA Direct Debit is great for and considers how it benefits those businesses.
-It also summarises the types of transactions that it isn’t great for to help you to decide whether it is suitable for you.
+This guide looks at the kind of businesses SEPA Direct Debit is great for, and considers how it benefits those businesses.
+It also summarizes the types of transactions that it isn’t great for, to help you to decide whether SEPA Direct Debit is suitable for you.

-Unlike UK Direct Debit, SEPA Direct Debit allows you to collect payments in 21 Eurozone countries.
-This guide will look at the kind of businesses SEPA Direct Debit is great for and considers how it benefits those businesses.
-It will also summarise the types of transactions that it isn’t great for, to help you to decide whether it is suitable for you.
+Unlike ACH Debit, SEPA Direct Debit allows you to collect payments in 21 Eurozone countries.
+This guide will look at the kind of businesses SEPA Direct Debit is great for and how it benefits them.
+It will also summarize the types of transactions it isn’t great for, to help you to decide whether it is suitable for you.

 SEPA Direct Debit is great for...

 For companies collecting regular payments such as membership or subscription organizations, SEPA Direct Debit has three important advantages: